rfdickerson/acm-sensys2014-website/doctoral.md

 conference.
 There will be no separate registration fee for the DC.

 ### SUBMISSIONS ###
-Submissions must be received no later than September 2nd, 2014 via  [http://submit.ece.cmu.edu/sensysDC/](http://submit.ece.cmu.edu/sensysDC/)
+Submissions must be received no later than <span class="highlight">September 9th, 2014</span> via  [http://submit.ece.cmu.edu/sensysDC/](http://submit.ece.cmu.edu/sensysDC/)

 Submissions must be in PDF format, be written in English, of no more than two pages in length (all inclusive), and adhere to the SenSys